gardir/Devilry_sort/readme.md

 #	Devilry Sort

 ##	About
 Program goes through all folders downloaded from Devilry, moves the last delivery up to user_root directory, which is also renamed to user_id only.
 Rest of deliveries is either stored in a new folder 'older' or removed based upon options parameters.
-Run with [-l]og option is recommended if debug is needed.
+Run with [-l]og to create a log of what is done is recommended.

 ##	Usage